 Walnut Hill College is located at the heart of University City in Philadelphia, Pennsylvania.
 With a culture deeply rooted in student life, University City is home to many colleges, including The University of Pennsylvania, Drexel University, and The University of the Sciences.
 The area is brought to life by students visiting eclectic restaurants, shops, and theaters that entertain and inspire creativity.
 Best of all, the Greater Philadelphia area is a historical tourist attraction with one of the most renowned food and hospitality scenes.
-Our Career Success Office can help you find the perfect internship from among hundreds of restaurants and hotels in the city.
+Our Career Services team can help you find the perfect internship from among hundreds of restaurants and hotels in the city.
 Living and learning at Walnut Hill College will expose you to a world of diversity and career opportunities.

 Imagine pursuing your education in the country’s first world heritage city!
 Philadelphia is known worldwide as a major business, cultural, and educational center.
 It’s an ideal environment in which to study and experience the culinary and hospitality management industries.
 Phyllis Richman of the Washington Post said it best: “Perhaps there are four major cuisines: French, Italian, Chinese, and Philadelphian.”
 And Conde Nast Traveler Magazine named Philadelphia “America’s Best Restaurant City.”